viamrobotics/docs/docs/how-tos/configure.md

 {{% tablestep link="/installation/" %}}
 **2. Install Viam on your machine**

-All of the software that runs your smart machine is packaged into a binary called `viam-server`.
+All of the software that runs your machine on a computer is packaged into a binary called `viam-server`.
+If you are using a microcontroller, use `viam-micro-server` instead.
 Install it on the computer controlling your smart machine by following the {{< glossary_tooltip term_id="setup" text="setup instructions" >}} in the [Viam app](https://app.viam.com/).

 You can install `viam-server` on your personal computer, or on a single-board computer (SBC).